What is Easter Sunday all about?

 If you do choose to celebrate Easter, just remember: while fun and games are great, they shouldn't distract attention from acknowledging the glorious miracle of Jesus' coming back to life.
 His resurrection proved that He is indeed God and affirmed that His promises of an eternal home in Heaven can be trusted (1 Corinthians 15:17; Romans 6:4).

-If you don't fully understand how Jesus Christ's death and resurrection provided for your eternal salvation, please take a look at this article: What is salvation?
+If you don't fully understand how Jesus Christ's death and resurrection provided for your eternal salvation, please learn more about the Gospel of Jesus.

 ALSO SEE: